These lonely otters found love in lockdown just in time for the holidays

 (CNN)When two otters lost their longtime lovers earlier this year, they became quite lonely.
 Thanks to an otters-only dating site, "Fishing for Love," they found each other amid a global pandemic and are living happily otter after.

-Harris, an Asian short-clawed otter at The Cornish Seal Sanctuary in England, lost his partner and found himself alone for the first time in four years, CNN previously reported.
+Harris, an Asian short-clawed otter at the Cornish Seal Sanctuary in England, lost his partner and found himself alone for the first time in four years, CNN previously reported.
 Pumpkin, who lost her elderly partner, convinced Harris to forego his bachelor ways in the name of love.

 With fears of being catfished, Pumpkin patiently awaited Harris' arrival from his Cornish home to her residence at SEA LIFE Scarborough.